Measuring your belly to monitor the fetus's growth.

-A: Starting between the 12th and 14th week, many doctors and midwives perform a fundal height measurement at each prenatal visit to monitor the fetus’s growth.
+A: Starting between 12 weeks and 14 weeks pregnant, many doctors and midwives perform a fundal height measurement at each prenatal visit to monitor"¨ the fetus's growth.
 This involves measuring the distance from the top of the pelvic bone (symphysis pubis) to the top of the uterus (fundus).

 In addition to looking for continued and appropriate growth from visit to visit, your doctor or midwife is watching for specific growth markers.
-“Measurements between 20 and 36 weeks should be within 2 centimeters of the weeks of gestation,” explains Elizabeth Stein, C.N.M., M.S.N., M.P.H., a midwife in New York City and the founder of askyourmidwife.com.
-“For example, at 32 weeks gestation, the range of normal for fundal height is 30 to 34 centimeters.
-Any measurement larger or smaller should be a red flag that needs further evaluation.”
+"Measurements between 20 weeks and 36 weeks should be within 2 centimeters of the weeks of gestation," explains Elizabeth Stein, C.N.M., M.S.N., M.P.H., a midwife in New York City and the founder of askyourmidwife.com.
+"For example, at 32 weeks pregnant, the range of normal for fundal height is"¨ 30 to 34 centimeters.
+Any measurement larger or smaller should be a red flag that needs further evaluation."